...

 Tips that work in this segment:

-What materials are used in green-certified bouclé beds?
+What materials are used in green-certified bouclé beds3?

 Not all “green” materials are created equal—and some sound good but perform poorly in reality.